-6.9.2.
-If a comparative response displays phasic arousal and the other comparative response has twice, but less than three times as much arousal, a value of plus or minus two is justified.
+6.9.2.2.
+If the ratio is at least 2:1, but less than 3:1, assign a plus or minus two.

-6.9.3.
-If a comparative response displays phasic arousal and the other comparative response has three or more times the arousal, a value of plus or minus three is justified.
+6.9.2.3.
+If the ratio is at least 3:1, or greater, assign a plus or minus three.

-6.9.3.1.
+6.9.4.
 Values more significant than plus or minus one are not assigned when comparing CV responses that are differentiated by less than the equivalent of one standard chart division (i.e., one quarter inch or six millimeters in height).
-In other words, do not consider a situation where one CV comparative response has two millimeters of baseline arousal and another response has four millimeters of baseline arousal as warranting assignment of a plus two given one response is twice as significant as the other.
+In other words, do not consider a situation where one CV comparative response has 1/4 chart division of baseline arousal and another response has 1/2 chart division of baseline arousal as warranting assignment of a plus or minus two given one response is twice as significant as the other.